-“I do if I choose too,” replied King Cole licking a speck of coal dust from his paw, “It stops me getting bored.”
+“I do if I choose too,” crooned King Cole licking a speck of coal dust from his paw, “It stops me getting bored.”

-“Have you come to watch the Mayor open the new waiting room,” said the pretty little Tarrow cat, “the Mayoress is sure to be with him, and the station master.”
+“Have you come to watch the Mayor open the new waiting room,” said the pretty little Tarrow cat, “the Mayoress is sure to be with him, and the station master too.”

-The Mayor cut the yellow silk ribbon with a huge pair of scissors declaring that the new waiting room was now open, “A haven to all weary travelers” he continued before the Mayoress dragged him inside by his gold chain to a ripple of clapping.
+“A haven for all weary travellers,” he announced, before the Mayoress dragged him inside by his gold chain, to a ripple of clapping.

-King Cole followed the crowd into the new waiting room were the tables were piled high with cream cakes and salmon rolls, while young ladies in with pretty lace bonnets handed the children tumblers of lemonade and glasses of fresh milk.
+King Cole followed the crowd into the new waiting room, where the tables were piled high with cream cakes and salmon rolls, while young ladies in pretty lace bonnets handed the children tumblers of lemonade and glasses of fresh milk.
 People gazed in amazement at the sparkling crystal chandeliers hanging from the high vaulted ceiling, while the children ran and tumbled on the thick new carpet.
-High on the paneled wall in a golden frame was a portrait of Mr. Gudgin dressed in a bright blue jacket with polished brass buttons, and wearing a tall silk top hat.
+High on the panelled wall in a golden frame was a portrait of Mr. Gudgin dressed in a bright blue jacket with polished brass buttons and wearing a tall silk top hat.

-“It’s the new station master” exclaimed the Mayoress waving her lunette at the picture as she grabbed another handful of cheese and onion crisps.
-But before she could utter another word a small boy with chocolate coloured fingers and lips shouted,
+“It’s the new station master” exclaimed the Mayoress, waving her lunettes at the picture as she grabbed another handful of cheese and onion crisps.
+But before she could utter another word, a small boy with chocolate coloured fingers and lips shouted

 But the mouse just grinned and spat salmon bones onto the new carpet, while Tabby shook with fright and hid herself under a table, having never seen such an enormous mouse.

-But King Cole was not quite so sure.
-After all, it was a very angry looking mouse, and he did wondered if it may better to leave it to Tabby; after all, she was the Tarrow cat.
+But King Cole was not quite so sure, after all it was a very angry looking mouse and he did wondered if it may be better to leave it to Tabby.
+After all, she was the Tarrow station cat.

-“Yes” shrieked the Mayoress, “he looks a fine strong cat.
+“Yes!” cried the Mayoress, “He looks a fine strong animal.
 Let King Cole deal with it.”